 Although flowers are produced fairly regularly, they are reluctant to set fruit until the cooler weather of autumn.

 Capsicum lanceolatum is unusual in being a wild species with non-pungent chillies.
+The fleshy fruits are densly packed with small seeds around a solid core.
+The chillies have an unpleasnt bitter flavour.

 © 2017 The Chilli Guru™